craftcms/docs/docs/.artifacts/cms/5.x/entries.md

 | ------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 | [after](#after)                             | Narrows the query results to only entries that were posted on or after a certain date.
 | [afterPopulate](#afterpopulate)             | Performs any post-population processing on elements.
-| [allowOwnerDrafts](#allowownerdrafts)       | Narrows the query results based on whether the entries’ owners are drafts.
-| [allowOwnerRevisions](#allowownerrevisions) | Narrows the query results based on whether the entries’ owners are revisions.
 | [ancestorDist](#ancestordist)               | Narrows the query results to only entries that are up to a certain distance away from the entry specified by [ancestorOf](#ancestorof).
 | [ancestorOf](#ancestorof)                   | Narrows the query results to only entries that are ancestors of another entry in its structure.
 | [andNotRelatedTo](#andnotrelatedto)         | Narrows the query results to only entries that are not related to certain other elements.